Auschwitz-Birkenau Foundation: Foundation's authorities

-Four separate bodies of the Auschwitz-Birkenau Foundation (the Council, the International Committee, the Management Board and the Financial Commission) ensure the transparency, efficiency, and accountability of their respective work, all of which are of crucial importance to the Foundation.
+Four separate bodies of the Auschwitz-Birkenau Foundation (the council, the international committee, the management board and the Financial Commission) ensure the transparency, efficiency, and accountability of their respective work, all of which are of crucial importance to the foundation.
 The foundation's statutes regulate the structural and functional integrity of the process behind the creation and management of the perpetual fund.
 Moreover, the foundation has established a professional relationship with two renowned companies that advise it on legal matters, accounting and bookkeeping.
 All of these factors emphasize the foundation's primary objective of securing the safety of the perpetual fund and guaranteeing transparency with respect to the disposal of funds.

-Current President of the Management Board of the foundation is Piotr Cywiński, PhD. Łukasz Rozdeiczer serves as vice-president, Wojciech Soczewica as Director General, and Elwir Świętochowski as a Member of the Board and Financial Director of the Foundation.
+Current president of the management board of the foundation is Piotr Cywiński, PhD. Łukasz Rozdeiczer serves as vice-president, Wojciech Soczewica as director general, and Elwir Świętochowski as a member of the board and financial director of the foundation.

-On the foundation's Council sit: Marek Zając - Council's Chairman and Founder, Marcin Barcz, Daniel Benjamin, Eleonora Bergman, Piotr Kadlčik, Jacek Kastelaniec, Serge Klarsfeld, Edward Kosakowski, Paweł Machcewicz, Zbigniew Nosowski, abp Grzegorz Ryś, Jürgen Rüttgers, and Józef Wancer.
+On the foundation's council sit: Marek Zając - council's chairman and founder, Marcin Barcz, Daniel Benjamin, Eleonora Bergman, Piotr Kadlčik, Jacek Kastelaniec, Serge Klarsfeld, Edward Kosakowski, Paweł Machcewicz, Zbigniew Nosowski, abp Grzegorz Ryś, Jürgen Rüttgers, and Józef Wancer.

-The work of the Foundation's is being supervised by the International Committee, composed by representatives of countries whose governments have donated for the Perpetual Fund of the Foundation.
+The work of the foundation's is being supervised by the international committee, composed by representatives of countries whose governments have donated for the Perpetual Fund of the foundation.
 So far, these countries are: Germany, Austria, the United States.
 And also: Czech Republic, the Kingdom of Sweden, Kingdom of Norway, the Swiss Confederation and the Republic of Estonia.

 Council

-The Foundation's Council is the decision-making, supervisory and opinion forming body.
-The tasks of the Council include appointing and recalling members of the Foundation's Management Board, supervising its decisions and defining the main aims of the Foundation's activities.
+The foundation's council is the decision-making, supervisory and opinion forming body.
+The tasks of the council include appointing and recalling members of the foundation's management board, supervising its decisions and defining the main aims of the foundation's activities.

-Members of the Council
+Members of the council

+As council members serve the following experts: